NilFoundation/zkllvm-template/README.md

 [Crypto3 C++ cryptography suite](https://github.com/nilfoundation/crypto3).

 ## Step 1: Compile a circuit

+Before you start, make sure that you've initialized environment, as shown in the [Getting started](#getting-started) section.

 In `./src/main.cpp`, we have a function starting with `[[circuit]]`.
 This code definition is what we call the circuit itself.